duncanleung/duncanleung.com/content/posts/2020-01-06-emotion-css-prop-jsx-pragma-storybook.md

 ## Setting Up .storybook/webpack.config.js

+A <a href='https://storybook.js.org/docs/configurations/custom-webpack-config/#full-control-mode' target="_blank">custom webpack config for Storybook</a> needs to be set up to specify `@emotion/babel-preset-css-prop` as a babel preset.

 > Order is important when setting up babel presets, and `@emotion/babel-preset-css-prop` must run **before** `@babel/preset-react` preset to convert css-prop.
 >
 > Note: Babel preset-ordering runs reversed.
 So `@emotion/babel-preset-css-prop` should be listed after `@babel/preset-react`.